enemonsieur/offis_repo/PROJECTS/Awesome Content Creation/Content plan Sustain focus.md

 29. How do you loose fat - Train analogiq
 30. Circle of productivity.
 Short film - finish back getting back on day 1.
 Better habits
 31. Stop starting 100%
 	1. One of the biggest mistake I made in my learning journey whether it was learning a new skill like graphic design or learning to code, was to go all in directly.
-I'd create a 30 day plan, list my ressources, Isolate
+I'd create a 30 day plan, list my ressources, and get to owrk 4 5 hours a day.
+Once I was learning character animation and I remember spending 5 hours the first days, may be 3ish the second.
+And then black out.
+I'd just miss more and more day, and a "valid" excuse would come, and I'd dish it out.
+But the reality is that, I felt... disgusted  by

 RESSOURCES:
 https://alifeofproductivity.com/10-productivity-lessons-working-90-hour-weeks/